The U.S. album Introducing The Beatles (aka Introducing…The Beatles) will be the subject of this second installment of the Collector’s Corner.

 -If version 2 mono has a stereo cover corrected with a black rectangular sticker reading mono in white letters affixed over the letters “STEREO” in the white “STEREOPHONIC” banner, add this – Very Good: +$250, Near Mint: +$400

 Believe it or not, there are still more variations than those I have listed.
-For more information, talk to a reputable dealer such as Gary Hein at Hein’s Rare Collectibles (www.beatles4me.com), or consult the book mentioned above.
+For more information, talk to a reputable dealer such as Gary Hein at Hein’s Rare Collectibles (www.beatles4me.com).

 Introducing The Beatles is commonly thought to be the most counterfeited album of all time.
 There are a few tests that you can do to evaluate the authenticity of a copy of this record but just because it passes a test or two, doesn’t mean it is authentic.
 You should do as many tests as possible and if you are still not sure, talk to a reputable dealer such as Gary Hein at Hein’s Rare Collectibles (www.beatles4me.com).
 If this album fails any of the tests I mention here, then it is definitely a fake (other than exceptions mentioned below), so buyer beware!